silviamicroarray/chipSAD/README.md

       python chipSAD.py ./example_data/signal_example.txt ./example_data/probes_example.txt ./script/ttest_table.txt –w 4 –s 1 –o ./output

 For the example dataset we suggest to use a smaller window size (w) and computational step (s) than the default parameters.
-Anyway we suggest to try different sizes to find the most suitable one.
+Anyway we suggest to try different sizes to find the most suitable ones.

 Output, chipSAD provides 6 outputs files: